 Patients with AIDS or HIV infection are more susceptible to specific cancer types than those without HIV infection and they often have a recurrence of particular cancer types referred to as AIDS-associated cancer.
-AIDS-associated cancer includes non-Hodgkin lymphoma (NHL), Kaposi sarcoma (KS) and invasive cervical cancer (ICC), and other types of cancer with HIV infection include Hodgkin lymphoma, anal cancer, testicular cancer, liver cancer, lung cancer, head and neck, skin cancer and squamous cell cancer additionally, kaposi sarcoma (KS) is a blood vessel cancer associated with human herpesvirus 8 (HHV-8) that spreads through saliva and sexual intercourse and does not cause cancer among individuals with a healthy and robust immune system.
+AIDS-associated cancer includes non-Hodgkin lymphoma (NHL), Kaposi sarcoma (KS) and invasive cervical cancer (ICC).
+Other types of cancer with HIV infection include Hodgkin lymphoma, anal cancer, testicular cancer, liver cancer, lung cancer, head and neck, skin cancer and squamous cell cancer.
+Additionally, Kaposi sarcoma (KS) is a blood vessel cancer associated with human herpesvirus 8 (HHV-8).
+It spreads through saliva and sexual intercourse and does not cause cancer among individuals with a healthy and robust immune system.

 Women with a stable and healthy immune system are less likely to develop cervical cancer moreover, HIV-positive women are more likely to develop cervical intraepithelial tumor neoplasia (CIN), leading to the growth of precancerous cervical cancer cells.

 What is HIV/AIDS-Related Cancer?